Sarah Mather: Background

 Sarah Mather (fl.
 1840s–1860s) was an American inventor best known for developing an early submarine telescope, a device that enabled visual inspection of submerged objects without the need for diving or dry docking.
 Her invention contributed to advancements in both commercial and military maritime practices and was one of the earliest documented underwater observation technologies.
 Mather was among the few women in 19th-century America to be granted a United States patent for a technological invention, making her an early figure in the history of women in science and engineering.

-Sarah Mather lived in Brooklyn, New York, during the mid-19th century.
+Sarah Mather (born Sarah Porter Stinson or Stimson, c.
+1796) lived in Brooklyn, New York.
+In 1819, she married Harlow Mather, and the couple had several children, including a daughter, Olive M. Devoe.
+Late in her life, Mather was involved in charitable work supporting children of Civil War soldiers and participated in literary and publishing activities.
 Although detailed biographical information about her life is scarce, she is known to have been active as an inventor during a period when women were largely excluded from formal scientific and technical institutions.
 Social and legal constraints of the time made it difficult for women to be acknowledged as inventors, and most patents were filed by men.

 There is also evidence that Mather worked closely with her son, who co-filed a later improvement patent with her in 1864.
 This collaboration suggests that her inventive work may have taken place within a family context that supported technological experimentation, which was one of the few avenues available to women innovators of her era.